opendroneid/transmitter-linux/README.md

 However, when configuring both simultaneously, for some reason the HW/driver SW would only broadcast the BT4 signals.

 Please note that when using Bluetooth transmission for drone ID in the USA, it will be mandatory to transmit both BT4 and BT5 [simultaneously](https://github.com/opendroneid/opendroneid-core-c#relevant-specifications).
-And although it is not mandated for Europe, it would be a good idea to do the same there, in order to maximize the compatibility with receivers and the range of the signals.
+And although it is not mandated for Europe or Japan, it would be a good idea to do the same there, in order to maximize the compatibility with receivers and the range of the signals.

 Using the BT4 Legacy Advertising non-Extended Advertising HCI commands (`option l`) for some reason didn't work.

 When tested on a Raspberry Pi 3B and 4B, the Extended Advertising HCI interface commands are not supported (`option 4` and `option 5 p`).
 Probably due to the HW/driver only supporting BT4 Legacy Advertising.
 The older BT4 Legacy non-Extended Advertising HCI commands (`option l`) worked okay.

+A BT5 USB adapter/dongle of the brand ONVIAN and with the chipset RTL8761B has been tested on a PC with Ubuntu 20.04 and proven to be able to successfully transmit in Long Range mode.

 ## How to clean up